-UFM underwear might work because they generally felt smaller, but I suspect that based on my experience things would slip out the back of the pouch.
+UFM underwear might work because they generally felt smaller, but I suspect that based on my experience (see my pouch underwear review article) things would slip out the back of the pouch.

 I’ve been thinking about trying these “swim/run” athletic supporters under normal boxer briefs for some time.